ZHANGTianjian09/MATLAB/README.md

 Let $\vec{x}$ be a 4-dimensional column vector, $A, B$ be 4 $\times$ 4 matrices, $\vec{b}$ be a 4-dimensional column vector, $\lambda$ = 0.1, solve for $\min _{\vec{x}} \frac{1}{2}\|\|A \vec{x}-\vec{b}\|\|_2^2+\lambda\|\|B \vec{x}\|\|_1$.

+4. Specific Knapsack Problem

+Assuming there is a store with a total of $n$ different items, where the first $m$ items are special items ($1 \leq m < n$).
+Each item is priced at $c_i$ dollars, where $c_i \in \mathbb{N}^+$ (positive integers), and each item has a performance value of $v_i$ dollars.
+You currently have $C$ dollars ($C \leq 2000$), and it is required that you must buy exactly one special item.
+The question is how to make a purchase in order to maximize the total performance value of the items.
+(It is guaranteed that there is at least one valid solution, and each item can be chosen to buy or not, but there is only one piece of each item, $v_i > 0$).